-Walaxte is in eighth grade at the SOS Secondary School, and he is also at his third year at the SOS Vocational Training Centre in Cap Haitien where he will soon graduate from his course in "fitting mechanics".
+Walaxte is studying at the SOS Vocational Training Centre in Cap Haitien where he will soon graduate from his course in "fitting mechanics".

 Due to his interest in crafts and engineering, Walaxte is also a handyman.
 He knows how to repair technical devices such as radios, televisions and mobile phones.

 Last, but certainly not least, he is very good at drawing and painting.
 However, Walaxte lacks self-confidence and sometimes struggles to make the most from his various talents, especially as an artist.
 The Village director and his SOS mother are, however, convinced that these talents deserve and need to be cultivated and are planning to enrol him in an arts school so that he can pursue his artistic potential further.